Zephy1/ctjs/docs/MIGRATION.md

   - `guiMouseClick` now takes a boolean after the mouse button which indicates if the mouse button was pressed (`true`) or released (`false`)
   - `guiMouseDrag` now takes two mouse deltas as its first two arguments.
 The rest of the arguments are unchanged.
   - `guiOpened` now takes the opened `Screen` as its first argument.
+  - `preRenderGui` now takes the `DrawContext` as its last argument, this is only called when a screen is open (Use `renderScreenOverlay` for it to be always called).
+  - `postRenderGui` now takes the `DrawContext` as its last argument, this is only called when a screen is open (Use `renderScreenOverlay` for it to be always called).
   - `renderTileEntity` has been renamed to `renderBlockEntity`, and no longer passes in the position as an argument (access it by calling `BlockEntity.getBlockPos()`)
+  - `renderGui` has been renamed to `preRenderGui`.
+  - `blockHightlight` has been renamed to `renderBlockHightlight`.
   - `ClassFilterTrigger`: Removed `setPacketClass` and `setPacketClasses`.
 Use `setFilteredClass` and `setFilteredClasses` instead
   - The full message for `chat` triggers is no longer accessed with `EventLib` (which no longer exists).
 Instead, use `event.message`, which will return a `TextComponent`.
 This has the `getFormattedText()` and `getUnformattedText()` methods, which replace the second parameter of the old `EventLib` method
   - `serverConnect` and `serverDisconnect` no longer pass an event as the third parameter